-The founder of Conspiracy-Theory.eu is Dr. Christopher B. Germann (EU Marie Curie Alumnus / Ph.D., M.Sc., B.Sc.) who is a scientist and an interdisciplinary scholar with formal specialised training in cognitive psychology, social psychology, psychophysics, and neuroscience (inter alia).
-The research which forms the basis of Conspiracy-Theory.EU was funded by the European Union as part of the interdisciplinary Marie Curie Actionslocated at the University of Plymouth (United Kingdom).
+The founder of Conspiracy-Theories.eu is Dr. Christopher B. Germann (EU Marie Curie Alumnus / Ph.D., M.Sc., B.Sc.) who is a scientist and an interdisciplinary scholar with formal specialised training in cognitive psychology, social psychology, psychophysics, and neuroscience (inter alia).
+The research which forms the basis of Conspiracy-Theories.EU was funded by the European Union as part of the interdisciplinary Marie Curie Actionslocated at the University of Plymouth (United Kingdom).

 What follows is synopsis by Dr. Germann which briefly outlines various motivational factors which provided impetus for the creation of this project.

 On the Cognitive Science of Conspiracy Theories, Neoliberalism and Academic Integrity